desmax74/openshift-kie/README.md

     -X POST http://localhost:8080/persons                                                                                                    ~
 ```

-- http://localhost:8080/rest/persons/all returns a list of all persons
+- http://<address>/rest/env/all returns a list of all env vars

+- http://<address>//rest/pub/demo/<items> produces N items in the kafka's topic

-- http://localhost:8080/rest/persons/adults returns a list of all adults
+- http://<address>//rest/sub/demo/ start a consumer of the Kafka's topic
 ### Manual Deploy on Openshift

 #### Build Container on docker